Observationally driven Galactic double white dwarf population for LISA: Discussion and conclusions

 Until very recently, the known sample of WDs was compiled of WDs discovered using different, limited, methods by various surveys, mostly by chance.
 This incomplete sample suffered from problematic and largely unknown selection biases that limited any statistical inference \citep[see][and references therein]{GentileFusillo_2019}.
 This has changed with the second data release of the \textit{Gaia} mission \citep{Gaia_2016, Gaia_2018}, which has revealed, for the first time, the nearby Galactic WD population in the least biased form so far \citep{GentileFusillo_2019}.
-The fifth generation of the SDSS \citep[SDSS-V;][]{Kollmeier_2017}, which has already started collecting data in 2020, will acquire multi-epoch spectra for a large fraction of the \textit{Gaia} WDs, revealing the properties of the Galactic WD population clearer than ever before.
+The fifth generation of the SDSS \citep[SDSS-V;][]{Kollmeier_2017}, which has already started collecting data in 2020 \citep[with a first DWD was already published by][]{ved21}, will acquire multi-epoch spectra for a large fraction of the \textit{Gaia} WDs, revealing the properties of the Galactic WD population clearer than ever before.
 In the nearer future, the follow-up study of the DWD candidates from the SDSS and SPY, should provide an updated value for the DWD fraction, as well as observational orbital separation and component-mass distributions, for the first time for the general DWD population (Hallakoun et al., in preparation).
-With the increasing sample size we expect the observational constraints to become tighter and more reliable.
+In addition, the already prolific ZTF \citep{kup21} survey, and upcoming large-scale optical surveys such as BlackGEM \citep{bloem15}, GOTO \citep{ste17}, and the Vera Rubin Observatory \citep{LSST}, are expected to deliver a more unbiased sample across both hemispheres and at low Galactic latitudes, ahead of the \textit{LISA} launch.With the increasing sample size we expect the observational constraints to become tighter and more reliable.
 Any changes coming with new observations can be easily accounted for by re-scaling, or by directly implementing them in the model.
-Therefore, the observationally driven DWD model presented here may be a handy tool for generating DWD populations for the \textit{LISA}-focused simulations as an alternative to BPS-driven studies.
-Finally, our results demonstrate the impact of the underlying DWD population on achieving the science objectives of the \textit{LISA} mission, and the need for an observationally-based characterisation of the DWD population.
+Therefore, the observationally driven DWD model presented here may be a handy tool for generating DWD populations for the space-base gravitational-wave observatories as an alternative to BPS-driven studies.
+Finally, our results demonstrate the impact of the underlying DWD population on achieving the science objectives of the \textit{LISA} mission, and the need for an observationally driven characterisation of the DWD population.